<< Yesterday

 2011 In the season's finale, the Rays, trailing 7-0 going into the eighth, finish their storybook season with a ninth-inning, two-out, two-strike, game-tying pinch-hit solo home run hit by Dan Johnson and Evan Longoria's walk-off round-tripper in the 12th.
 Their victory and the Red Sox's 4-3 loss to Baltimore minutes before gives Tampa Bay the AL wild-card berth after being down by nine games at the beginning of the month.

-2011 Ozzie Guillen, who signed a four-year, $10 million deal with Florida, is introduced before the season's finale as the club's new manager, replacing 80-year-old interim Jack McKeon.
-The outspoken former White Sox skipper is expected, in addition to putting a better product on the field, to help spark enthusiasm for the team as they start a new era playing in a new ballpark as the Miami Marlins.
+2011 Ozzie Guillen, who signed a four-year, $10 million deal with Florida, is introduced as the club's new manager before the season's finale, replacing 80-year-old interim Jack McKeon.
+In addition to putting a better product on the field, the outspoken former White Sox skipper will likely provide a spark of enthusiasm for the team as they start a new era playing in a new ballpark as the Miami Marlins.

 2011 The Marlins attract 34,615 fans to their finale at Dolphin Stadium, now known as Sun Life Stadium, but will still post the National League's poorest attendance for the sixth consecutive year.
 The last-place club, having played in its current venue for the first 19 years of the franchise's existence, will play next season's home games in a new ballpark with a retractable roof located on approximately 17 acres of the historic 42-acre Orange Bowl site in the Little Havana section of Miami.